DataDog/hiring-engineers/answers.md

 6) Bonus Question Can you change the collection interval without modifying the Python check file you created?

+This was well documented in the documentation.
 To do this one can change the yaml file as noted in 5 above as that is the configuration that is passed to the check method.

 Visualizing Data
 -